07947613070

 Longer Ceremonies = More Diverse Photos

-As far as I’m concerned, the longer the ceremony, the better.
-It is important for me to have time to move stealthily around and take images from different vantage points.
+The longer the ceremony, the better.
+I need time to move stealthily around and take images from different viewpoints.
 This includes pictures of the vows, exchanging of rings, congregation and various unexpected occurrences that may happen, such as this expression of love and happiness:

 Wedding at Porchester Hall - Candles and Love Sign

-This type of portrait can’t be staged: The look of love between them says it all.
+This type of portrait can’t be staged: Their look of love says it all.
 They have each just put out a candle, and the smoke drifting adds to the overall effect.

 Wedding Ceremony FAQs